peurKe/auto_ZONA_translator/README.md

     ( ) Suomi
     ( ) Svenska
 ```
-- Clic on "Next" button
+- Clic on "Next" button *(Only for non specific language installer)*

 - Tick the box corresponding to the VOICE language you wish to hear in the game:
 ```